psychopy/psychopy/docs/source/developers/localization.rst

 - Basic usage is exactly what you expect: ``_translate("hello")`` will return a unicode string at run-time, using mappings for the current locale as provided by a translator in a .mo file.
 (Not all translations are available yet, see above to start a new one.)
 To have the app display a translated string to the experimenter, just display the return value from the underscore translation function.

 - The strings to be translated must appear somewhere in the app code base as explicit strings within ``_translate()``.
 If you need to translate a variable, e.g., named ``str_var`` using the expression ``_translate(str_var)``, somewhere else you need to explicitly give all the possible values that ``str_var`` can take, and enclose each of them within the translate function.
-Its okay for that to be elsewhere, even in another file, but not in a comment.
+It is okay for that to be elsewhere, even in another file, but not in a comment.
 This allows poedit to discover of all the strings that need to be translated.
 (This is one of the purposes of the `_localized` dict at the top of some modules.)

 - ``_translate()`` should not be given a null string to translate; if you use a variable, check that it is not '' to avoid invoking ``_translate('')``.